LukeMurphey/splunk-ant-build-script/README.md

 You need the following to use this build script:

-1. Git: this build script is based around git (e.g. Github, Gitlab, Atlassian Bitbucket).
-Thus, you will need to customize it if you want to use another type of source code repository.
-2. Ant: this build script uses Apache Ant and thus you will need to install it (see instructions below for some more information)
+1. Ant: this build script uses Apache Ant and thus you will need to install it (see instructions below for some more information)
-3. Java: Ant runs on Java and thus you will need to have Java installed (their is a good chance you already do)
+2. Java: Ant runs on Java and thus you will need to have Java installed (their is a good chance you already do)

+Here are some optional dependencies:

+3. Git: this build script is based around git (e.g. Github, Gitlab, Atlassian Bitbucket) and will create a build number and date based off the latest git commit.
+If you don't have git, the script will make assign a build date and a build number based on the current date.

 ## How do I use it?